Monarch Centre supports families in the postpartum period.

 Tongue-tie assessments require a referral from a physician, midwife, nurse practitioner or lactation consultant.

-Our team coordinates directly with The Ottawa Hospital for appropriate newborn and postpartum follow-up for families in the first weeks following their baby’s birth.
+Our team coordinates directly with The Ottawa Hospital for newborn and postpartum follow-up in the first weeks following birth.

-We also have referral pathways with community-based support for families, including the Ottawa Public Health Healthy Growth and Development program, parenting programs, lactation/feeding supports, mental health resources, and home care.
+We also refer families to community-based supports, including the Ottawa Public Health Healthy Growth and Development program, parenting programs, lactation/feeding supports, mental health resources, and home care.

 The Monarch team is aware that families are facing unprecedented challenges with accessing community-based care.
 Given the shortage of family doctors in Ottawa, there may be instances where a healthy family is discharged from Monarch Centre before they have found a family doctor.
 Please see resources for accessing community-based care in Ottawa.